Reading Frederick Douglass Together

 Our Purpose

-Reading Frederick Douglass Together is a project that uses the words and ideas of Frederick Douglass to create a community of individuals who are passionate about keeping the Douglass legacy alive.
+Reading Frederick Douglass Together is a social initiative that uses the words and ideas of Frederick Douglass to create and foster a community of individuals who are passionate about keeping the legacy of Douglass alive.
 Our group travels to different communities in Indiana to hold interactive readings and discussions about Douglass's most revolutionary speeches.
-See an event near you?
-Join us for a fun and educational time of community building!
+Explore our events page for upcoming events and join us for our next discussion near you.

 Our History

-In the early 2000s, a group of private citizens began to organize annual public readings each July of Douglass’s iconic “What to the Slave Is the Fourth of July?” at the historic Boston Commons as a springboard for discussion of the status of current race relations.
-The Massachusetts Humanities took over leadership of this program and sponsors dozens of such public readings across that state each July.
+In the early 2000s, a group of private citizens began to organize annual public readings of Douglass’s iconic “What to the Slave Is the Fourth of July?”, at the historic Boston Commons, as a springboard for discussion on the status of current race relations in the United States.
+The Massachusetts Humanities took over leadership of the program in 2009 and has gone on to sponsor dozens of such public readings across the state, breathing new life into Douglass’s words and legacy.

-The year 2018 marked the 200th anniversary of Douglass’s birth.
-The Frederick Douglass Papers, which is preparing a modern 15-volume scholarly edition of Douglass’s speeches, letters, journalism, and autobiographies for the Yale University Press, decided to import that tradition to our state, Indiana.
-Over time, we decided to expand on the repertoire and prepared texts of seven of Douglass’s addresses for public readings at any time of the year.
+2018 marked the 200th anniversary of Douglass’s birth.
+The Frederick Douglass Papers, which is preparing a modern 15-volume scholarly edition of Douglass’s speeches, letters, journalism, and autobiographies for the Yale University Press, decided to import this tradition to our home state of Indiana.
+Over time, we expanded on the repertoire, preparing the texts of seven of Douglass’s addresses for public readings at any time of the year.
 Accompanying them are introductory PowerPoints and suggested discussion questions.
-We will use these speeches to explore the relevance of Douglass’s ideas to the problems our nation faces today.
-We have created this website to share these materials with any interested individual or organization.
+Our events use these speeches and materials to explore the relevance of Douglass’s ideas to the problems our nation faces today.
+The Resources tab on this website was created to share these materials with any interested individual or organization who might want to host their own readings of Douglass’s work.

 Check Out The Publication of The Speeches of Fredrick Douglass